|Q: How is the balance point related to axle weights?|

 1600 pounds (2 pallets)

-Clearly the easiest weight to use for the base weight in this scenario is 2000 pounds.
+The obvious choice for the base weight above is 2000 pounds.
 Since 1800 is 90 percent of 2000, any row that consists entirely of 1800-pound pallets should have 90 in the percent column.
-For a row consisting of one 1600-pound pallet and one 2000-pound pallet, since 3600 is 90 percent of 4000, it is again correct to enter 90 in the percent column.
+For a row consisting of one 1600-pound pallet and one 2000-pound pallet, since 3600 is 90 percent of 4000, it would again be correct to enter 90 in the percent column.

-A calculator that converts pallet weights into percentages is available here.
+A calculator that converts pallet weights into row percentages is available here.